Indian shares flat as TCS tumbles 6% - NewsBreak

 BENGALURU, Oct 11 (Reuters) - Indian shares were subdued early on Monday as gains in Reliance Industries were offset by weakness in IT stocks after Tata Consultancy Services reported September-quarter results.

-Nifty's IT index (.NIFTYIT) tumbled more than 4% with Tata Consultancy Services (TCS.NS) leading losses with a 6% drop.
+Nifty’s IT index tumbled more than 4% with Tata Consultancy Services leading losses with a 6% drop.

 The IT major topped quarterly profit estimates but analysts said there were indications of moderating deal wins and margin pressure in future quarters.

-On the other hand, Reliance Industries (RELI.NS) rose 1.2% after the Mukesh Ambani-led company said it would buy Norwegian-headquartered solar panel maker REC Solar Holdings for $771 million and an up to 40% stake in India's Sterling and Wilson Solar (STEN.NS).
+On the other hand, Reliance Industries rose 1.2% after the Mukesh Ambani-led company said it would buy Norwegian-headquartered solar panel maker REC Solar Holdings for $771 million and an up to 40% stake in India’s Sterling and Wilson Solar.

 Shares of Sterling and Wilson Solar rallied 14% early on Monday.